 In an episode of Hollywood’s Best Directors, Joe Dante talked about directing a Sci-Fi movie that was produced by Steven Spielberg.
 Innerspace was conceived as a serious film until Jeffrey Boam rewrote the screenplay after pitching it under the scenario of imagine if Dean Martin shrank and was put inside the body of Jerry Lewis.
 This affected a change in casting in that Dennis Quaid was cast because of his ability to impersonate Dean, whereas Martin Short was cast because he was quirkier than the other actors in the same way that Jerry was quirkier than anyone else during the height of his fame and popularity.
 Because of the change in script, Dante became the director because Spielberg didn’t have a reputation for being a comedy director.
 Dante joked that he would be hired for movies which Spielberg wasn’t going to do.

-With the right stars, distributors can still be evasive.
-Into the Forest cost 6 million dollars to make but was produced by 17 people because small accounts from many accounts will lead to less worrisome and quarrelsome minds.
+With stars, distributors can still be evasive.
+Into the Forest cost 6 million dollars to make but was produced by 17 people because small amounts from many accounts will lead to less worrisome and quarrelsome minds.
 This is an indication that it wasn’t exactly going to be a blockbuster.
 It wasn’t going to be made until Telefilm Canada (a feature film fund) invested over 2 million dollars.
 Even after it’s made, the distributor doesn’t have to distribute.
 Sometimes, the distribution can cost as much as the production.
 Each print can cost 2,000 dollars, so opening a movie on 3,000 screens could cost 6 million.
 The distributor must be sure that the movie can draw enough people to make the costs worthwhile, especially since publicity can cost at least 10 million.
-Into the Forest was a flop that was a death knell for the star’s mainstream movie career.
+Into the Forest was a flop that was a death knell for the star’s A-list movie career.

 If a director doesn’t want to forego an actress who isn’t available then he will film around her instead of casting someone who may be miscast or problematic in general (drugs are more manageable than divas).
 Given how many takes can go into a single shot, it would be interesting if someone had the money to film the same shot with a different actress so as to see who fares better in the dailies or in the test screenings.
 With or without firings, the director would need to consult with the unit production manager because of budgetary preparations, location approval, shooting schedules, meals and transportation.
 If a director was to suddenly die, the U.P. manager should take over since they have the storyboard and the overall bigger picture.
+A greedy co-director could still be credited as the sole director as long as he directed at least 51%.

 If the director has already exposed several hundred-thousand feet of film to realize a casting mistake, then that exposed film still has to be developed by a laboratory, who charge by the foot.
 To avoid costs, directors should know if things aren’t working by looking at the monitor while the camera operators are bringing the director’s shots to life (thus why it doesn’t take more than a month of filming to realize that someone is miscast).
 Whatever the reason for reshoots, entrusting a first-time director to direct a mega budget film is only good if you want to cause a bit of a stir in the press (as was the case with Tron Legacy and Maleficent).
 Big budget productions shouldn’t be given to directors whose only experience are within the realm of music videos and commercials.
-Directors who have directed TV shows tend to adhere to deadlines.
+Directors who have directed TV serials tend to adhere to deadlines.

 Another solid way to restrict continuity errors is to halt improvisations from cast members.
 If they must improvise, multiple cameras should be used so as to allow for seamless editing.
 Contracts usually describe reshoots as an additional period of post-production services.
 The reshoots clause can be seen as the devil coming to collect your soul.
 Debating before, during and after production is pointless when test screenings indicate things that may or may not have been suggested in any given aspect of the creative process.
 Also, test screenings are not representative of the majority of the ticket holders.
 In actual fact, reshoots would be avoided if surveys were conducted prior to the making of the film.
 Film-making without surveys made sense before the golden age of social networking websites.
 Teens shouldn’t be trusted for R-rated films.

-The most unfair instances of reconstruction is when Pat Johnson was credited as the sole fight choreographer for both Shootfighter (1993) and Mortal Kombat (1995).
+The most unfair instances of reconstructing is when Pat Johnson was credited as the sole fight choreographer for both Shootfighter (1993) and Mortal Kombat (1995).
 The former was reshot by John Barrett (who played Mongoose) whereas the latter had two additional fight scenes by Robin Shou – Scorpion challenging Johnny Cage and Reptile ambushing Liu Kang.
 The only reason why Pat retained sole credit is that both movies relied on advertising him as the choreographer, especially in magazines aimed at a community who should be aware that the Miyagi and turtle movies are not the best for martial arts action.
 If a production overruns and the budget goes into loan-shark territory, the producer goes to his insurance company who asks to see the continuity sheets.

 If a cast member’s name features heavily when discussing delays, there will be a decrease in employability.
 Orson Welles couldn’t bring in a film on time, so he had a gradually difficult time in raising funds to make his cinematic dreams happen.
 This not only explains why Jackie Chan was disallowed to be a director for the majority of the nineties, but why Sammo Hung was credited as the sole guide on The Moon Warriors (1992) after the fact (i.e. being a guest director who had a say in how the overall film was being edited).
 It’s a testament to his talent as a perfect visionary that a film involving the work of four other visionaries has a running time that falls way short of the hour and a half standard.
 The same can’t be said for Swordsman (1990).
 This had six directors spoiling the broth.